top of page

 This is more complicated territory and connects to questions about the metaphysics of society itself: Is society self-determining?
 Is society an emergent property greater than the sum of its parts?
 I don’t think we need to figure any of that out here, though.
 When defining society in terms of its objective or the objective of its members, the relevant phenomena is like water settling in a canyon, everyone’s independent objectives essentially meeting, or settling along the same low place, inexorably drawn to the same low, steady flow—and that is cash flow.
 Money.
 Money is the single objective of everyone in society by necessity.

-The reader may respond: “of course not!”… “The time with my family is priceless,” or “I don’t garden for money, I garden because I like to garden.”
+The reader may respond: “Of course not!” and “The time with my family is priceless,” or “I don’t garden for money, I garden because I like to garden.”
 My response is here is probably too obvious: you need money for everything that makes time with your family or gardening possible.
 This doesn’t just include the raw materials (food, clothes, and shelter for your family; soil, seeds, a spade, and a hose for your garden), but for the time itself.
-That is to say, even if somehow all those materials were a given, you are having to pay for other things (your phone bill, health care) with money for which you have to spend time working—and that is time that you could have spent with your family or gardening.
+That is to say, even if somehow all those materials were a given, you are having to pay for other things (your phone bill, healthcare) with money for which you have to spend time working—and that is time that you could have spent with your family or gardening.

 Time, space, freedom, and P-state activity: TSFP.
 In this society, money is required for all four.
-Even if P is truly costless for you (let's say, daydreaming), you need money for TSF so you can do P. So, money is the single, or ultimate, or logically / procedurally prior objective in our society, in this game—the money game.
+Even if P is truly costless for you (let's say, daydreaming), you need money for TSF so you can do P. So, money is the single, ultimate, procedurally prior objective in our society, in this game—the money game.

 Let's return to the argument now that we’ve seen a few objections: